DownloadsBiographyHi-Res PhotoHamburg press release

 Music Director, Orchestre Symphonique de Montréal

 Renowned for interpretations of clarity, elegance and intelligence, Kent Nagano is equally at home in music of the classical, romantic and contemporary eras, introducing concert and opera audiences throughout the world to new and rediscovered music and offering fresh insights into the established repertoire.
-Music Director of both the Bayerische Staatsoper and Orchestre Symphonique de Montréal, and in great demand as a guest conductor with the world’s finest orchestras, Kent Nagano records exclusively for Sony Music.
+In addition to his roles as Music Director Orchestre Symphonique de Montréal and Principal Guest Conductor Gothenburgh Symphony Orchestra he and in great demand as a guest conductor with the world’s finest orchestras, Kent Nagano records exclusively for Sony Music.

 25 Apr 2013

 Kent Nagano conducted Orchestre symphonique de Montréal in a concert on 16 April that is streamed on medici.tv, available until mid July....

 The Orchestre symphonique de Montréal and Music Director Kent Nagano have announced their programme for the 2013/14 season.
 The orchestra has two reasons at once...

 In Leipzig on 4/5 April Kent Nagano will be on the rostrum of the Gewandhausorchester conducting the first European performance of the Violin Concerto by Peter Eötvös, a work commissioned jointly...

 At the Bavarian State Opera Kent Nagano conducts the world premiere of Jörg Widmann’s opera “Babylon”.
 The philosopher Peter Sloterdijk has written the libretto for this work that was commissioned...